 Trusts

 Trusts serve many different purposes, from avoiding probate to asset protection to ensuring public benefits like Medicaid are not interrupted.
-Whether you need help setting up a trust, funding a trust, administering a trust, or just want to know if a trust is right for you, I can help.
+Whether you need help setting up a trust, funding a trust, administering a trust, or just want to know if a trust is right for you, we can help.

-What Is A Trust Or Trust Agreement?
+What Is a Trust or Trust Agreement?

 A trust is created when one person holds property for the benefit of another.
 The person who gives the property is called the settlor or grantor; the person who receives the property and maintains it for the benefit of another is the trustee; and the person who ultimately benefits from the property is the beneficiary.
 Sometimes the settlor is also a trustee and beneficiary, but there must also be another beneficiary—maybe one that receives the property after the settlor dies—in order for there to be a valid trust.

-Trusts come in many varieties, but generally fall into three categories: revocable, irrevocable, and testamentary.
+Trusts come in many varieties but generally fall into three categories: revocable, irrevocable, and testamentary.

-What Are Different Types of Trusts?
+What are Different Types of Trusts?

 Revocable Trusts

 A revocable trust is one that the settlor retains the right to amend or revoke until a certain event (usually the settlor’s death).
 Most trusts are revocable to give the settlor the most flexibility, as beneficiaries and the way assets are distributed can be changed based on changes in the settlor’s life.
-A living trust attorney can guide you.

 Testamentary Trusts